Skip to Content

 The two veg of choice in these pictures are my wonderful crushed roasted new potatoes and some roasted tenderstem broccoli.
 Hey, we have the oven on and it would be rude not to use it, right?

-If you are wanting something a little more indulgent, mash works wonderfully with this recipe!
+If you want something a little more indulgent, mash works wonderfully with this recipe!
 Whilst mashed potato is magic, spread the love a little, nutty celeriac mash or the sweeter vibe of swede and carrot mash both work really well with peppercorn sauce.

 When it comes to greens, I would recommend the bitter tones of my braised white chicory.
 It offers a perfect contrast to the sweeter flavours in the sauce.